Acute Heart Failure

 Kidney Damage or Failure

-• Management: Optimize fluid balance and avoid nephrotoxic medications.
+• Management: Optimise fluid balance and avoid nephrotoxic medications

 Liver Damage